JnrEng/mc-tparrow/README.md

 execute at @e[type=minecraft:spectral_arrow,nbt={inGround:1b}] as @p rotated as @p run tp ~ ~ ~
 ```

-Now we need to run a command that will delete the arrow once our teleportation is complete.
-This is done by running the `kill` command in our code.
-We still need to define what is being removed, and when.
+If we used this function right now, Minecraft would telport the player every tick until the arrow despawned.
+We need to make sure we remove the arrow after we've teleported the player.

 We also need to use the *target selector* `@s` which refers to the entity executing the command (yourself).
 So on a new line of code in `tick.mcfunction` we need to add the following string of code.